vktr274/pix2pix-maps/README.md

 ![Generated image from epoch 1](./figures/patch_size_16_whole_map_e1.png)

+### Training 6

 In the next training, we tried the largest receptive field size for the PatchGAN model which is 286.
 We trained the model for 200 epochs with batch size set to 1.
 We used the `extract_patches` function again as the generator was able to generate images with more detail from zoomed in maps - resizing the original images instead of extracting multiple smaller patches from them led to a loss of detail.
 After 12 hours the training got interrupted as Kaggle only allows 12 hour sessions.
 We continued from the last checkpoint on epoch 140.
 Due to an unknown issue Kaggle crashed and the training got interrupted after 29 more epochs so we had to continue from the last checkpoint on epoch 160.
 The training lasted 17 hours and 38 minutes in total.

+**Note:**

 After these trainings we discovered a mistake in our implementation of the PatchGAN model.
 We were following the pix2pix paper which mentioned that every convolution is strided with a stride of 2.
 However, the [authors' implementation](https://github.com/phillipi/pix2pix/blob/master/models.lua) in the Torch framework for the Lua language used a stride of 1 for the second to last convolution layer.
 This means that the receptive field size of our discriminator was 22 instead of 16, 94 instead of 70 or 382 instead of 286.

+### Training 7

-We fixed the issue and tried training the model again with the same hyperparameters as in the paper.
+We fixed the receptive field size issue and tried training the model again with the same hyperparameters as in the paper.
 We didn't use our `extract_patches` function.
 Instead, we only resized the images to 256x256 as in the paper as this approach leads to much faster training because of less data.
 We trained the model for 200 epochs with batch size set to 1.

 ## Evaluation